grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "The fuel ballast?"
 Percy asked Hemi.
 There was nothing else.

 "Yes, I think we should dump the diesel.
 Even if we get to the surface, we could lose the boat if the cargo hold keeps flooding and we can not figure out how to empty it.
-That is a bigger risk than not having enough fuel to get to a port if we do manage to keep the boat on the surface."
+That is a bigger risk than not having enough fuel oil to get to a port -- if we do manage to keep the boat on the surface."

 Captain Percy considered.
 But sometimes considerations are meaningless.
 They had passed the point of developing a strategy to evade their pursuers.
 For a submarine captain, the situation she now faced was was reduced to a single factor: get to the surface at any cost.
 Knowing that, the decision to blow out the fuel ballast tanks -- to dump all their diesel fuel in the ocean -- did not require any time to weigh options.

 "OK Hemi.
 Come up here.
 Keep her under control.
 I'll blow the fuel ballast myself."

 There were in fact two long thin toolboxes bolted to the wall at the emergency blow station.
 One had the main ballast tank blow wrench, which Hemi had already used.
 The second toolbox was padlocked.
 It contained the fuel ballast blow wrench.
-Just like the main ballast, the fuel tanks could be blown out with high pressure air as well.
-The difference being that blowing the fuel out of the boat might give them an emergency pocket of air to lift them to the surface, but it left the boat stranded and unable to maneuver.
+Just like the main ballast, the fuel oil tanks could be blown out with high pressure air as well.
+The difference being that blowing the fuel out of the boat might give them an emergency pocket of air to lift them to the surface, but it left the boat with no fuel oil -- stranded and unable to maneuver.

 Captain Percy was the only person who carried the key to this second toolbox, to ensure the fuel tanks could never be blown accidentally.
 She unlocked the toolbox and withdrew another wrapped wrench the same length as the tank blow wrench.
 But this one had a special 5-sided socket that would only fit the nut to open the air line into the fuel ballast tanks -- the fuel ballast could not be blown out with a normal wrench.